PATHFINDER SHAPE SENSING PLATFORM

-Whenever line of sight is not an option, Pathfinder shape sensor platform provides the critical information required to make the right decision in the most difficult environments.
-In addition to the medical field it empowers numerous applications in the Aerospace, Civil Engineering, Mining and Energy markets.
+Whenever line of sight is not an option, Pathfinder provides the critical information required to make the right decision in the most difficult environments.

 Unlike alternative shape sensing technologies, our solution supports tortuous paths, 6 degrees of freedom, twist and more than 1 meter sensing length.